 The Korte Company was selected by the U.S. Postal Service to design and construct a new expansion and provide additional building and site improvements to its existing P&DC facility in Los Angeles.
 During the multi-phased project, a detailed, multi-phased construction plan was initiated to ensure the facility remained fully operational.

 The new expansion is just over 390,000 square feet and features a mail processing workroom with administration, maintenance and employee support areas.
-The tilt-up and steel framed structure connects the existing annex building to the processing and distribution building.
+The Tilt-Up and steel-framed structure connect the existing annex building to the processing and distribution building.

-There were additional improvements that needed to be made to the existing buildings and site in preparation for the new expansion.
-Three existing buildings within the expansion footprint were demolished.
+There were additional improvements required for the existing buildings and site in preparation for the new expansion.
+Three buildings within the expansion footprint were demolished.
 Solar panels were removed and relocated throughout the site to make way for the new expansion and employee parking.

-An existing gated entrance was relocated and new security fencing constructed to serve the annex building’s new 1,800 square foot tilt-up addition, which included 6 new dock positions.
+An existing gated entrance was relocated and new security fencing constructed to serve the annex building’s new 1,800-square-foot Tilt-Up addition, which included six new dock positions.
 A new exterior structural platform was constructed for new mechanical units to serve the annex building.

-The design of the facility includes all mechanical, electrical and fire protection systems for the operation of the facility and USPS mechanization equipment.
+The facility houses all mechanical, electrical and fire protection systems for the operation of the facility and USPS mechanization equipment.
 The facility is equipped throughout with access controlled areas and a security system.